lealceldeiro/gems/EffectiveJava3rdEdition/README.md

 * To avoid liveness and safety failures, never cede control to the client within a synchronized method or block.
 * As a rule, you should do as little work as possible inside synchronized regions.
 * When you are designing a mutable class, think about whether it should do its own synchronization (this should be the case only if there is a good reason to do so, and document your decision clearly).

+### Item 80: Prefer executors, tasks, and streams to threads